 The thoughts that you carry into the bedroom before going to sleep also have a very significant impact on the quality of your sleep as well as your brain’s ability to heal and rejuvenate.
 Positive affirmation meditation with calm intentions will send a strong signal to your brain that it is time to unwind and release.

-This is very important because your deeper mind responds very well to direction that is stated in present tense, as if it is already taking place.
+This is very important because your deeper mind responds very well to direction that is stated in the present tense as if it is already taking place.

 If you wish to start the day with confidence, you may use “I am thriving with confidence” or “I am in complete control of my environment” as your first affirmation.
 If you would like to generate a positive vibe for yourself, you may also include “I am positive and full of vibrant energy” as another one of your affirmations.